sigp/rust-bls-remote-signer/README.md

 - [ ] Filter by the `message` field
   - [ ] Middleware REST API
   - [ ] Built-in middleware
-  - [ ] Flag to enforce the `message` field and compare it to the signing root.
+  - [ ] Flag to enforce the `message` field and compare it to the signing root
 - [ ] TLS/SSL support for requests
 - [ ] Authentication by HTTP Header support
 - [ ] Confidential computing support (e.g. Intel SGX)